 The dismissal of Police Chief Leonard Taylor for personnel reasons triggered a firestorm of backlash.
 In the end, Manteca’s first woman mayor and first-directly elected mayor Trena Kelley who had ridden strong popular vote into office, was recalled along with Bob Davis and Rick Wentworth.

 The fallout from the recall continued unabated in Manteca politics for almost a decade.
-There were people as late as 1998 who traced clashes and political alliances at that time back to the cantankerous 1982 recall.
+There are still people today who trace current clashes and political alliances back to the cantankerous 1982 recall.